atk4/data/README.md

 [![Test Coverage](https://codeclimate.com/github/atk4/data/badges/coverage.svg)](https://codeclimate.com/github/atk4/data/coverage)

-The key of Agile Data are to be:
+The main goals of Agile Data are to be:

  - Simple - to learn, to read/write code and to extend.
 Even for beginners.